junipc/PacMan/README.md

 - ghosts' pathfinding now wraps around the screen
 - ghosts have their speed halved in the side tunnel

+6/5
+- implemented Blinky's pathfinding from the actual Pac-Man Game (simple distance instead of search algo)
+- the old Blinky is renamed to Perfection

 ### Maya
 5/23:
 - tested merge conflict with Juniper in class